Mary Evelyn Tucker & John Grim

 Research Associate and FORE Liaison, UNEP Faith for Earth Initiative

 Anna Thurston is the liaison between the Yale Forum on Religion and Ecology and the Faith for Earth Initiative led by the United Nations Environment Programme (UNEP).
-As a Research Associate for the Forum, her work also centers on furthering global access to the field by developing curriculum and facilitating the development of Massive Open Online Courses (MOOCs) in Religion and Ecology.
-In 2019, Anna received two master’s degrees: a Master of Environmental Management from Yale School of Forestry & Environmental Studies, and a Master of Arts in Religion and Visual Arts from Yale Divinity School.
+As a Research Associate for the Forum, her work also centers on furthering global access to the field by developing curriculum and facilitating the development of Yale/Coursera Massive Open Online Courses (MOOCs) in Religion and Ecology.
+In 2019, Anna received two master’s degrees: a Master of Environmental Management from Yale School of the Environment (then Yale School of Forestry & Environmental Studies), and a Master of Arts in Religion and Visual Arts from Yale Divinity School.
 In tandem with her joint degree in Religion and Ecology, Anna also obtained a certificate from Yale’s Institute of Sacred Music where she researched ritual performance in relation to environmental ethics.
 While in her graduate programs, Anna organized the Religion and Ecology Colloquium at Yale, chaired Yale’s third Graduate Conference in Religion and Ecology, and was a Teaching Fellow for six courses on the intersection of environmental history and religious thought.
 Currently, Anna serves on the Board of Directors for the Norwalk Tree Alliance, a nonprofit that provides environmental education to public schools and advocates for tree canopy health in Norwalk, Connecticut.